Zilola-Nazarova/harry-potter-characters/README.md

 To launch the test runner in the interactive watch mode:
 > npm test

-You can also check linter errors by running this commands:
+You can also check linter errors by running these commands:
 > npx stylelint "**/*.{css,scss}"<br />
 > npx eslint "**/*.{js,jsx}"